 Thanks to some dedicated fans -- and players - Yuma has a surprisingly lively jazz scene.

-Now in its fifth year, the Village Jazz Series offers free weekly concerts Thursday evenings from mid-January through the end of April.
+Now in its tenth year, the Village Jazz Series offers free weekly concerts Thursday evenings from mid-January through the end of April.
 Held outdoors in the Village area of Yuma Palms Regional Center, this low-key series features outstanding local, regional, and occasionally world-class performers in a "bring your own seating" (lawn chair, blanket) venue surrounded by shops and eateries.

 Catch the Yuma Jazz Company at venues as diverse as Julieanna's Patio Café (1951 W. 25th St., 317-1961), which has been ranked among the state's top restaurants by Arizona Highways, or Lutes Casino (221 S. Main St., 782-2192), where the Especial - a hot dog atop a hamburger - is what ranks as haute cuisine.
 Yuma native Pete Pancrazi, a nationally known guitarist now based in Phoenix, often returns home for solo gigs or to perform as part of a trio.